 There is no doubt that there is a real shift in the US housing market.
-People are buying houses faster than we can build them, so builders and home buyers alike are turning to housing structures that can fit more people under one roof.
+People are buying houses faster than we can build them, so builders and home buyers alike are turning to house structures that can fit more people under one roof.
 As an investor what makes more sense?
-Continue to invest in the single family market that you know, or dive into the growing world of multi family investing?
+Continue to invest in the single-family market that you know, or dive into the growing world of multi-family investing?

 What is a multi-family home?

 A multi-family home is a structure built with multiple living units.
 These units share common requirements such as roofing and plumbing in order to save on construction, maintenance, and land costs.

 The rise in demand for multifamily housing is great for investors.
 It gives investors the ability to build new multi-family complexes with confidence knowing they will be able to fill units to capacity without much effort.